 How much food does your toddler really need?

 Typically, a toddler requires between 1000 – 1400 calories per day, but this depends on their age and how active they are.
-These calories come from various food groups, which provide different nutrients and so, based off of this, the “official” serving sizes for toddlers was created.
-These provide an idea of how much of each type of food they need to meet these requirements.
+These calories come from various food groups, which provide different nutrients, and so based off of this, the “official” serving sizes for toddlers were created.
+These provide an idea of how much of each type of food they need in order to meet these requirements.